sudheerExperiments/A-Weather-Client-Using-JSON/README.md

 Run *GUi_design* using the command: `python GUI_design.py`

->After running the project a window will be displayed.
+>The project displays a window to interact with server.
 Enter co-ordinates(Latitude and Longitude) to fetch information from **weather.gov** website.

 ### Additional Information: